Dynamite (BTS song): Live performances

 BTS first performed "Dynamite" at the 2020 MTV Video Music Awards on August 30, 2020.
 They followed that up with additional performances on the Today Show on September 10, America's Got Talent on September 16, and as the closing act at the iHeartRadio Music Festival on September 18—the band opened their four-song set with the track.
 BTS made their first ever appearance on NPR's Tiny Desk Concerts on September 21, also opening their three-song set with "Dynamite".
 During the first of the band's week-long stint on NBC's The Tonight Show Starring Jimmy Fallon that began on September 28, BTS presented a pre-recorded performance of the song that featured both Jimmy Fallon and the Roots.
 They performed it from Terminal 2 of Incheon International Airport for the 2020 Billboard Music Awards in October, at the Seoul Olympic Stadium for the 2020 American Music Awards in November, and as the closer for their appearance on MTV Unplugged in February 2021.
 In March 2021, they performed "Dynamite" from the roof of a skyscraper in Seoul for the 63rd Annual Grammy Awards, becoming the first Korean pop act to perform their own song at the Grammys.
+BTS performed "Dynamite" at the 2026 FIFA World Cup final halftime show at MetLife Stadium in East Rutherford, New Jersey.